 Kimble County Courthouse

 Designed by Henry T. Phelps in 1929, the Kimble County Courthouse demonstrates the Art Deco style in its cast stone geometric detailing and engaged columns integrated into a rectangular massing with a traditional cross-axial layout.
-The Round XI Planning Grant will produce construction documents that can be used to fully restore the courthouse.
-The future restoration will include the removal of the 1973 addition.
+The proposed Full Restoration Grant includes the removal of the 1973 addition.
 The non-original aluminum entry doors will be reconstructed with transoms to match the historic doors.
 Exterior brick and cast stone masonry will be cleaned, repaired, and repointed as needed.
 The interior work involves asbestos abatement, removal of non-historic finishes, and restoration of original walls, ceilings, and trim.
 Rehabilitation work includes installation of a new elevator, and new electrical and mechanical systems.
 A new ramp and code compliant elevator will improve accessibility.

 Wise County Courthouse

 Designed by J. Riely Gordon, the Romanesque Revival Wise County Courthouse was constructed in 1896 of pink granite with sandstone details.
-The Round XI Planning Grant will produce construction documents for a full restoration of this Texas landmark.
-Work outlined in the drawings will include removal of an elevator installed in the primary atrium space, masonry repairs and the restoration of interior finishes such as encaustic tile floors, ornamental plaster and wood wainscots and trim.
+Wise County has not applied to the program in over 15 years, but after completing a master plan update funded in Round X, the county is submitting a request for a Planning Grant to produce construction documents for a full restoration of this Texas landmark.
+Work outlined in the drawings will include removal of an elevator installed in the primary atrium space, and masonry repairs and the restoration of interior finishes such as encaustic tile floors, ornamental plaster and wood wainscots and trim.